gumpshroom/FoodReview2340/README.md

 This project is an Atlanta food finder.

-This project was done by Aaron Luu, Bao Nguyen, Nathan Nguyen, Eric Yang, and Patrick, Delrio for Georgia Tech's CS2340 course.
+This project was done by Aaron Luu, Bao Nguyen, Nathan Nguyen, Eric Yang, and Patrick, Del Rio for Georgia Tech's CS2340 course.

 The Objective:
 The goal of this project is to design and develop a web application using Django and Google Maps that helps citizens in Atlanta find places and restaurants to eat.